stromnet/norbert/README.md

 Prerequisites: Java 6 or 7.
 Norbert uses Scala 2.10, which currently has a compatibility issue with Java 8.

-Norbert is configured as an sbt project.
-The following command from the root of the project folder will run all unit tests:

-./sbt test

 Norbert can be built using the sbt console.
-Run ./sbt to open the console.
+Run `./sbt` to open the console.

 Then, select a project using the project command:

-project {project name}
+`project {project name}`

-The following is a list of available projects in Norbert
+The following is a list of available projects in Norbert:
 -       norbert – covers all files in modules

 -       network – network related resource module